 The fact that I am even here to see this day, to spend these hours and minutes – is a privilege.

-Free Time is … *Free* Time
+Free Time is … Freedom Time

 Finally, if we must call it free time – I’d like to clarify the definition of “free.”
-Free time isn’t “valueless” or “costless” or “spare.”

-How about we instead rename free time as freedom time.
 The freedom to choose to do what you want, and pursue what you enjoy.

-Ultimately that’s what I think is the true definition of free time is.
-Every moment, we get to make a choice of how we live our lives.
 If we don’t spend that freedom time, if we don’t give it value, if we don’t make it count – ultimately, the responsibility ends with us.

-Further Reading:
+Further Reading

 - A Powerful Time Management Strategy – The Time Budget